elaineku-77/elaineku-77/README.md

 I am currently learning advanced software development frameworks, cloud-native application development and modern tools that help build scalable and maintainable software systems.

 🤝 **I’m looking to collaborate on:** <br>
-I am looking to collaborate on cloud computing projects, AI-powered applications, open-source software development and innovative technology projects that aim to solve real-world problems.
+I am looking to collaborate on cloud computing projects, AI-powered applications, software development and innovative technology projects that aim to solve real-world problems.

 🔍 **I’m looking for help with:** <br>
 I am seeking guidance and insights on advanced software frameworks, system architecture design, and techniques for building high-performance and scalable applications.